Skip Navigation LinksRawMilkandRawDairyProducts

 Who is more likely to get sick from raw milk?

-Anyone can get sick from raw milk, but people with weakened immune systems (such as those with cancer, diabetes, or HIV/AIDS), children, older adults, and pregnant women are more likely to get sick.
+Anyone can get sick from raw milk, but people with weakened immune systems (such as those with cancer, diabetes, or HIV/AIDS), children, older adults, and people who are pregnant are more likely to get sick from germs in raw milk.

 How can I protect my family and myself from germs in raw milk?

 The best way to prevent illness from raw milk is to choose and use pasteurized milk.
-Cheese and other dairy products (such as queso fresco, yogurt, and ice cream) should be made with milk that has been pasteurized.
+Cheese (especially queso fresco and other soft cheeses) and other dairy products (yogurt, ice cream) should be made with milk that has been pasteurized.

 • Be sure to keep all milk and dairy products in the refrigerator at a temperature of 40Ā°F or below.
-When milk is not kept cold, bacteria can start to grow in the milk, even if it has been pasteurized.
-Milk that has been out of the refrigerator for more than two hours should be thrown away.
+When milk is not kept cold, germs can start to grow in the milk, even if it has been pasteurized.
+To be safe, milk that has been out of the refrigerator for more than two hours should be thrown away.

 Raw milk products can look the same as pasteurized milk products, so you need to check the label to make sure what you are buying or about to eat or drink has been pasteurized.
-When purchasing milk, read information available on the product packaging and look for labels that clearly say "pasteurized".
+When buying milk, read information available on the product packaging and look for labels that clearly say "pasteurized" or "ultra-pasteurized".
 A pasteurization label is often on the front of the container or near the nutritional facts.

 Milk carton label that says the milk is pasteurized Woman reading the label on a dairy product at the grocery store

-When purchasing milk products (such as soft cheeses), look for products that have "pasteurized milk" listed in the ingredients, ofteā€‹n near the nutrition facts.
+When buying products made with milk (such as soft cheeses), look for products that have "pasteurized milk" listed in the ingredients, ofteā€‹n near the nutrition facts.

 Man reading cheese label at a grocery store Queso Fresco cheese label showing pasteurized milk in ingredients